 Above Water Dock and Pier Lights like our AlumiGlo DockPro 3500 and AlumiGlo DockPro 16000 have become the preferred type of light used by many dock builders and electrical contractors because they are maintenance free.
 Note: “Above Water” lights cannot be submerged in water…for any length of time or they will be damaged.

 Above water dock lights mount to the face of your dock or pier and shine downward, illuminating the surface of the water.
-Penetration into the water will be determined by the clarity of your water.
+The depth of penetration into the water will be determined by the clarity of your water.
 The lights not only attract fish to your dock but also illuminate dark area’s around your dock which enhances safety and security.
 While you may not be able to see the fish swimming under the water as well with above water lights, they attract the same amount of fish as underwater lights do.
 Above water dock Lights are virtually maintenance free once they are mounted.

 Underwater dock lights are submerged in the water 24/7 and are more susceptible to corrosion, algae and barnacle build-up and damage caused by boats and fishing hooks.
 Unlike underwater lights, above water lights do not have to be removed and cleaned on a monthly basis.
 Above water dock lights lights mount to the face of your dock or pier post and shine down into the water and are not exposed to the underwater elements.